 Anybody who wants to work with children using the Vulnerable Child curriculum should complete the online training.
 There are two trainings available.
 One is focused on parents/caregivers who would like to use the curriculum in their home with their children.
 The other is designed to train people who would like to become Vulnerable Child Program Coordinators and work with families, usually through a church or other organization.

 The online course runs for four weeks.
 There are similarities and differences between the parent/caregiver course and the program coordinator course.
 Both provide a rich background regarding abuse and trauma, multiple resources and best practices for using the curriculum.
 The program coordinator course goes more into the implementation of the curriculum and the parent/caregiver course spends more time on parenting strategies and skills.
-Both courses require a minimum amount of homework to help solidify the learning.
+Both courses require a minimum amount of homework to help solidify learning.

 All families would benefit by using the Vulnerable Child curriculum.
 Foster and adopted children inherently have experienced trauma so families who are involved in either would benefit a great deal by either doing the curriculum in their homes or attending a Vulnerable Child group.
 Biological children who have experienced trauma, such as divorce, death, incarceration, etc., also would experience healing through the curriculum.
 Additionally, using the Vulnerable Child curriculum in homes that have both bio and foster/adopted children can be very powerful in many ways.
 Finally, the Vulnerable Child curriculum can be helpful in homes with children with low trauma by creating a stronger connection and level of communication.

 The program is structured in 10-week sessions with weekly topics that are found in both the parent and student resources.
 The recommendation for using the Vulnerable Child curriculum in the family setting is to have the parents/caregivers doing their work in the textbook and workbook one week ahead of the children.
-The ideal structure is to have the families meet weekly to do the activities in the student workbook and to have open dialog about the focus topic.
+The ideal structure is to have the families meet weekly to do the activities in the student workbook and to have an open dialog about the focus topic.
 However, with the understanding that not all children learn the same way, it is strongly recommended that the parents use the Teacher’s Resource book and complete each week in a seven-day period in a manner that is pleasing to all participants.
 That might be a short session each day or several longer sessions on days that have less outside activities, depending on the structure of the family and needs of the children.
-However, try to establish a routine and stick with it for the full ten weeks.
+Try to establish a routine and stick with it for the full ten weeks.

 The Vulnerable Child curriculum was originally designed to be run by a group of trained facilitators within a church community.
 The design was to have ten weekly sessions of approximately 1 ½ hours long.
 During that time, for the first hour, the children would be in one room with a facilitator working on their activities and workbook and the parents would be in another room with another facilitator working on their activities and workbook.
 For the last ½ hour of each session, the parents and children come together to discuss their work.

 In order to become a Certified Vulnerable Child Program Coordinator you must meet a number of requirements.
 The first is to have complete the Mending the Soul Basic Small Group.
 This requirement is in place to assure that our Program Coordinators have completed their own work and healing before they become involved in the healing of others.
-Next, you would need to complete the four-week online Program Coordinator training.
+Next, you would need to complete the four-week online Vulnerable Child Facilitator training.
 There is a class offered approximately every 6 weeks.
 After completion of the course, you would need to have a background check, provide two references and sign a facilitator’s agreement.